tardis-sn/tardis/docs/io/visualization/using_widgets.rst

 Normalize Abundances
 --------------------
 Click `Normalize` button to normalize the abundances on selected shell(s) to
-1. If you wish to fix the abundance of a certain element during the normalization, you can select the checkbox near that element to lock it.
+1. If you wish to keep the abundance of a certain element unchanged during the normalization, you can select the checkbox near that element to lock it.
 The normalization will be applied to other elements and the sum of the abundances still remains at 1.